Use the Flink SQL Query Profiler in Confluent Cloud for Apache Flink

 |---|---|

-Busyness | The percentage of time a task is actively processing data.
-If a task has multiple subtasks running in parallel, Query Profiler shows the highest busyness value seen among them.
-Note that idleness and busyness will not always add up to 100%. |
+Busyness | Percentage of time a subtask is doing productive work.
+Query Profiler reports the maximum busyness value among all parallel subtasks for this task during the reporting interval.
+Note that idleness and busyness do not always add up to 100% because backpressure is a separate state. |

 Bytes in/min | Amount of data received by a task per minute. |